PrincetonUniversity/STELLOPT/STELLOPT Compilation on Hydra (RZG-MPG).md

-STELLOPT Compilation at the MPCDF (RZG-MPG Machines)
+STELLOPT Compilation at the MPCDF
 ====================================================

-This page details how to compile the STELLOPT family of codes at [Max-Plank Computational Data Facility (formerly Rechenzentrum Garching)](@http://www.rzg.mpg.de/) (MPCDF).
+This page details how to compile the STELLOPT family of codes at [Max-Plank Computational Data Facility (formerly Rechenzentrum Garching)](@https://www.mpcdf.mpg.de/) (MPCDF).
 In order to do so you will need an account on their system.
 These build instructions are for the Intel based compilers

-Cobra
+Cobra (Defunct)
 -----

     module load git